Rise-dev-appreciation/Rise-dev-appreciation/README.md

 GitHub Sponsors requires your compliance with additional eligibility and program terms related to any recognition payment, including age eligibility, taxes, fees, sanctions, and other terms which you must agree with prior to making any Submission.

-Employees of RISE sponsoring companies are not eligible for a recognition payment.
+Employees or contractors working for RISE members, or current RISE vendors (such as contracting firms), are not eligible for this program.

 It is your responsibility to comply with any policies that your employer may have that would affect your eligibility to participate in the Program.
 If you are participating in violation of your employer’s policies, you may be disqualified from participating or receiving any recognition payment.